ersandemircioglu/dp-mon/README.md

 #LOCAL_GIT_FOLDER#/dp-mon/test-tools$ python generate_inputs.py -c generate_inputs.json

 ```
-When the historical data generation is done and processed by the Analyst application, the test tool waits for confirmation.
-After the confirmation it generates records for next 7 days.
+When the historical data generation is done and processed by the Analyst application, the test tool waits for a confirmation to continue.
+After the confirmation, it generates records for next 7 days.
 Each record are processed by the application and results are printed to the console tab separated.
+Historical and live data can also be displayed over "http://localhost:8080/home".
 The application can be terminated with "CTRL+C".

 **Note**: if the generate_inputs returns "generate_inputs.py: KeyError('TLE')" error, please re-trigger the command again.
 Due to the script generates products randomly, sometimes it fails to generated first products.